computercam/nix-config/README.md

 - `__base`: this is sort of a cross between a misc and a base system config.
 - `__home`: a generic home manager module.

-### Dotfiles

-Dotfiles are defined in the `dotfiles` directory.
-<br><br>
-***They are kept separate from nix modules for readability and portability.***

-Dotfiles are used by nix in the following ways.
-- Some shell configurations are read as strings and imported into `shell` modules.
-- Some are utilized via `home manager` to specify user configuration files.

 ### Systems

 Specific workstation configurations are stored here.